 B.S. in Construction Science and Management

-The construction science and management program prepares students to manage resources such as labor, material, equipment, time and money to meet client expectations of quality, safety, scheduling and cost.
+The Bachelor of Science in construction science and management prepares students to manage resources such as labor, material, equipment, time and money to meet client expectations of quality, safety, scheduling and cost.
 This engineering-based curriculum is designed to produce industry-leading construction professionals.

 Explore resource management including budget, scheduling and material procurement.

 Understand the comprehensive process of determining total cost of construction.